Read time: 4 Minutes

 Bananas are one of the most potassium-rich foods you can eat, with up to 12% of your recommended daily intake.
 Potassium is great for those with high blood pressure as it counterbalances the effects of salt on blood pressure.
 Bananas also contain good levels of calcium and magnesium.

 Often cited as a ‘superfood’ sweet potatoes are rich in potassium and magnesium and are high in fibre.
-Unlike regular potatoes, the calories and salt in sweet potatoes don’t increase when they are fried, meaning you can use them to make a great alternative to chips.
+You can use them to make a great alternative to chips.

 Avocados are another great potassium rich food.
 Studies have also revealed its abilities to reduce cholesterol and fat in the body and control inflammatory stress.